karlrees/docker_bedrockserver/README.md

 docker pull karlrees/docker_bedrockserver
 ```

-Then use whatever docker run command you used to run ther container.
+Then use whatever docker run command you used to run the container.

-###If you used the multiple world instructions###
+###If you are building the docker image yourself (e.g. multiple world, pulling the source from GitHub)###

-For the docker-compose route, first be sure to save copies of any files you changed, in case you need to repeate those changes after the update.
-Then, do the following, where ~/docker_bedrockserver is the location where you downloaded the source files:
+Use the following commands, where ~/docker_bedrockserver is the location where you downloaded the source files:

 ```
 cd ~/docker_bedrockserver